Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

 		    average_temps[j + 1] = average_tempss[j]
 		    j -= 1
 		    average_temps[j + 1] = key

-		print(f"After pass {i}:")

-	print("Sorted High Scores:")
+	print("Sorted Average Temps:")
-	print(high_scores)
+	print(average_temps)
     ```

 === "Explanation"

 	`Line 1`

- 	: This is the list of numbers we want to sort from smallest to biggest.
+ 	: This is the list of temps we want to sort from smallest to biggest.

  	`Line 3`

   	: This line tells the computer to look at the list one number at a time, starting from the second number (at position 1, because lists start at position 0).

+  	`Line 4`

+   	: Here, the computer stores the temp. we’re currently looking at.

+          __Remember, we start at position 1__.

    	`Line 5`

-   	: Here, the computer stores the number we’re currently looking at.

-          __Remember, we start at position 1__.
+    	: The computer looks at the temp. that is before the one we are holding.

 	`Line 7`

-    	: The computer looks at the number that is before the one we are holding.

-	`Line 8`

  	: This line is __very important__ as it checks two things:

-	1. Is there a player before the current one?
+	: 1.
+Is there a temp before the current one?

          ``` python
      	     j >= 0
          ```

-	2. Does this player have a smaller score than the current player?
+	: 2.
+Is this temp smaller than the current temp?

         ``` python
-     	    high_scores[j][1] < key[1]
+     	    int(average_temps[j][1] < key[1]):
         ```

 	: If both answers are yes, it means the current player should be placed before the one we’re looking at.